dotnet/arcade/Transport Feeds/Secure-Feeds.md

 4. Setup the proxy (contact dotnetes if you are unfamiliar with the portal)

-  - Set up an Azure Function with the name "<STORAGE ACCOUNT>-translate"
+  - Set up an Azure Function with the name "STORAGEACCOUNT-translate"
   - Enable Function proxies under the Function app settings tab
   - Edit the host.json and save
      ```